uche99/SymbianSDK/Module-List.md

-This is the list of muleUsing the emulator to list all modules existing in all the correctly loading .exe/.dll/.app files found in all the N-Gage roms give us this:
+This is the list of modules found using the emulator on all the correctly loading .exe/.dll/.app files found in all the N-Gage roms:

 ```aflogg36
 AFLOGG37